-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 Okay.
 Dou will answer the first one and then Herman.

-Dou Shen
+A - Dou Shen

 Okay.
 Thank you for question.
 In terms of the monetization for Baidu App, actually, we are seeing a pretty good trend.
 So in the last few quarters, last year, we see CPM improved sequentially and consistently from Q2 to Q4 last year.
 So the trend is temporarily disrupted by the black swan event, COVID-19, in the first quarter of this year, but we already see the trend is coming back.
 So the CPM is continuing to improve.

 So how we make this happen in Baidu App, it's because Baidu App itself is growing quickly, as Robin mentioned in the prepared remarks.
-We can see the DAUs, we can see the search volumes and feed time spend, they're all growing significantly.
+We can see the DAUs, we can see the search volumes and feed time spent, they're all growing significantly.
 And with that, so we had better chance to provide better experience to the users, not only through search but also through feed, our twin-engine strategy.
-So all the experience, counting on our building blocks like Baijiahao, Smart Mini Programs and Managed Page.
+So all the experience are counting on our building blocks like Baijiahao, Smart Mini Programs and Managed Page.
 So with these building blocks, actually, we can provide not only content but service to the users.
 And with that, we can get more knowledge about the user, so that's why we can continuously improve the CPM.

-So on top of that, right, so as Robin also mentioned the health care platform, so which another example where we can serve the user better so that we can get more information and the user intent from users.
+So on top of that, right, so as Robin also mentioned the health-care platform, so which another example where we can serve the user better so that we can get more information and the user intent from users.
 So with that, we can better improve the monetization capabilities.
-Let's -- yes, I will just stop here and then let Herman to answer the second part.
+I will just stop here and then let Herman to answer the second part.

 Yes.
 Alicia, yes, Dou talked about how our Baidu App can provide a better experience by having users, advertisers and also our content providers logging in.
 By having more data, by having to know what users do on our landing page, obviously, we can make the user experience better, and we can continue to help improve CPM.
 But fundamentally, I think if you step back, what we're doing over the last few years is that we used to rely heavily on browser search.
-And when you think about browser research, it's more of a mobile area.
+And when you think about browser search, it's more of a mobile area.
 And now as we're going into AI, we can shift that traffic into Baidu App.
-That in itself, because margin is higher within Baidu App as our traffic is growing faster in Baidu App versus the overall search traffic and browser and so forth, that proportion of traffic going into Baidu App, analyze -- monetizing that, that would help with CPM, that would help with revenue growth.
+That in itself, because margin is higher within Baidu App as our traffic is growing faster in Baidu App versus the overall search traffic and browser and so forth, that proportion of traffic going into Baidu App, that would help with CPM, that would help with revenue growth.
 As we mentioned in our prepared remarks, even in a difficult quarter like this, Baidu App had revenue growth on a year-over-year basis.

 With regards to our investment priorities, we look at our businesses in 2 separate parts.
-One is with the mobile ecosystem.
+One is the mobile ecosystem.
 So we're very focused on ROI-driven parameters here.
-So when we look at, for example, our in-app -- app installations, marketing promotions, we measure based on ROIs what we think we can deliver to the new users that we acquired based on lifetime value.
-More importantly, over the last year, as mobile ecosystem started to become more -- stronger and stronger, we started comparing, for example, how much we can spend in R&D versus marketing spend.
+So when we look at, for example, our in-app installations, marketing promotions, we measure based on ROIs what we think we can deliver to the new users that we acquired based on lifetime value.
+More importantly, over the last year, as mobile ecosystem started to become stronger and stronger, we started comparing, for example, how much we can spend in R&D versus marketing spend.
 And as you can see, by toning down our marketing expenses, we continuously see a user increase.
 So it's very ROI-driven.
 It's a pretty complex formula.
 But so far, you can see it.
 It's working for us.
 Even in the quarter where revenue is declining on a year-over-year basis, you're seeing profitability increase.

 And then on our AI businesses, I think the plan here is to try to get to higher gross margins, right, while the second step might be trying to get the whole business to be profitable at a contribution margin.
 Right here, we're focusing on how do you grow revenues, at the same time, trying to get to a gross margin that's positive or growing.
 Thank you.